Total Blocking Time (TBT)

 Lab tools

-What's a good TBT score?
+What is a good TBT score?

-For details on how your page's TBT affects your Lighthouse performance score, see How Lighthouse determines your TBT score.
+For details on how your page's TBT affects your Lighthouse performance score, see How Lighthouse determines your TBT score

-To learn how to improve TBT for a specific site, run a Lighthouse performance audit and pay attention to any specific opportunities the audit suggests.
+If you are looking specifically at TBT, you can run a Lighthouse performance audit and pay attention to any specific opportunities the audit suggests.